Starfox (1987 video game): Reception

-The game got a generally positive reception from the gaming press in 1987.
+The game received a generally positive reception from the gaming press in 1987.
 CRASH praised the ZX Spectrum version for its "outstanding graphics" and concluded it was "very good if you put some effort into it", while Your Sinclair thought it "[a] disappointingly Elite-ish game ... seems very slow".
 Sinclair User commented that despite the game having "the ability to be excruciatingly infuriating", it was overall "a damned good shoot-out", and a "very high quality game".

-Commodore User were less enthusiastic about the Commodore 64 version of the game; they said "Star Fox is initially a fun game, but somehow it seems like a diluted version of Elite ... it just gets all a little too slow and frustratingly dull at points."
+Commodore User were less enthusiastic about the Commodore 64 version of the game; initially they experienced the game fun at first, but later as slow and boring.